Yvancg/validators/is-url-safe/README.md

 ---

+## 🧪 Browser test
+Clone the repo, open `url-test.html` — interactive test in your browser.

+---

 ## 🛠 Development
 This module is standalone.
 You can copy `url.js` into your own project.
 No `npm install` or build step required.